ardanlabs/kit/cfg/readme.md

     Namespace string
 }
 ```
-EnvProvider provides configuration from the environment
+EnvProvider provides configuration from the environment.